jaanga/sp500/dev-notes.md

 Dev Notes
 ===

+2015-10-30 ~ Theo

+Heads-up display now working on mobile devices - but UE could be better

 2015-10-29 ~ Theo

 Lots of fun to be back here.
 And lots of cool updates to R3.